 What have I missed?

-What other aviation terminology does the media screw up?
-Have you heard a good one lately?
+Have you heard other misused aviation terminology?
 If so, I’d love to hear it!
 Feel free to leave it in the comments below.